SherryLiu3670/MLops_2025_group8/reports/README.md

 >
 > Answer:

 Yes, our workflow included using branches and pull requests.
 Each team member created a separate branch based on the specific task they were responsible for, such as dataloader branch, logging branch etc. Once a task was completed, a pull request was created to merge the branch into the main branch.
 To ensure code quality and maintain consistency, each pull request required at least one team member’s approval before being merged into the main branch.
 This process helped us avoid conflicts, ensure peer review, and maintain a clean and stable main branch.
 During the review process, if any issues or concerns were identified, we held discussions as a team to address them effectively.
 Additionally, we created issues in the repository to document encountered problems or topics that required further discussion.
+To merge code we used software sourcetree for PRs request.

 ### Question 10